regohiro/reflect-contract-doc/Reflect Technical Paper.md

 ## Abstract

-a brief summary of RFI

-## Introduction

 The goal is to create a token that will distribute fees to holders when someone makes a transaction.
-One way is to simply add  their reward to holder's balance, one by one.
-However, this is not an ideal solution because it could easily run out of gas.
+One way is to simply add reward to users balance, one by one, using a loop.
+However,  such transaction could easily fail due to network gas limit.
 A different method is to create a deflationary mechanism so that tokens one holds are worth more.

-also write about excluding stakers
+## Introduction

+Over the couple of month, auto-staking (auto-farming) tokens have become a new trend in the DeFi space.
+Some call this the DeFi 2.0 token.

+In traditional farms, users have to stake their tokens or manually.
+For some users, this feels like a two-step process after supplying liquidity to pools or swapping to native token.
+Moreover, the staked token will end up in a smart contract, and some users fear of getting rug pulled.

+Reflect contract, or RFI contract, solve this issue by implementing an auto-staking feature built in to the token.
+Also, one can easily exclude users from staking to avoid whales taking all reward.
+However, one big difference from traditional farm is that reward comes from transaction fees and not from MasterChef minting new tokens.

 ## Background

-Before diving into the contract, a new concept must be introduced: t-space and r-space, along with tTotal and rTotal. tTotal, which belongs to t-space, represents token in circulation or total supply of a token.
+Before diving into the contract, a new concept must be introduced: t-space and r-space values, along with tTotal and rTotal. tTotal, which belongs to t-space, represents tokens in circulation or total supply of a token.
 On the other hand, rTotal, which belongs to r-space, is a reflected value of tTotal.
-The term "reflected" cannot be easily explained in words but one interpretation of rTotal is total money supply in banks.
-Furthermore, values in t-space can be easily converted to r-space form, and vice versa.
+The term "reflected" cannot be easily explained in words but one interpretation of rTotal is token supply in reserve.
+Furthermore, values in t-space can be easily converted to r-space form, and vice versa using formula (3).

+Stakers are users who earn passive income by holding native token.
+In contrast, non-stakers do not earn rewards.
+Router contracts, pair contracts, dev wallets are usually excluding from staking in order to fully reward users.

 ### Defining tTotal and rTotal